Container ship and car ferry navigate the Kiel Canal alongside vast solar panel fields and wind turbines, set against a backdrop of forest.

 22 June 2026

-During London Climate Action Week 2026, ODI Global, the Remaking Trade Project, the African Future Policies Hub, Forum on Trade, Environment, & the SDGs (TESS) and the LSE Firoz Lalji Institute for Africa are co-hosting a high-level conversation bringing together policymakers, trade experts, academics and private sector representatives to explore how global trade governance must evolve to remain inclusive, sustainable and equitable in a multipolar world.
+During London Climate Action Week 2026, ODI Global, the Remaking Trade Project, the African Future Policies Hub, Forum on Trade, Environment, & the SDGs (TESS) and the LSE Firoz Lalji Institute for Africa co-hosted a high-level conversation that brought together policymakers, trade experts, academics, and private sector representatives to explore how global trade governance must evolve to remain inclusive, sustainable, and equitable in a multipolar world.

 Session I: Trade, Climate and Security in a Multipolar World

-Climate change, economic security and trade policy are becoming increasingly intertwined.
-Governments are challenging established trade norms in pursuit of strategic autonomy, green industrialisation and control over critical minerals and clean technologies.
-Alongside, there is growing recognition among a diversity of governments on the importance of trade strategies for achieving their climate goals, including enhanced cooperation on trade and trade policies as key to driving action on climate mitigation, adaptation and climate-resilient development.
+• Climate change, economic security, and trade policy are becoming increasingly intertwined.
+Governments are challenging established trade norms in pursuit of strategic autonomy, green industrialization and control over critical minerals and clean technologies.
+Alongside, there is growing recognition among a diversity of governments on the importance of trade strategies for achieving their climate goals, including enhanced cooperation on trade and trade policies as key to driving action on climate mitigation, adaptation, and climate-resilient development.

 Session II: Border Carbon Adjustment Mechanisms – Balancing Climate Ambition and Development